Dendrobium strepsiceros J.J. Sm. 1912 SECTION Spatulata Photo by © Petrus Kurniawan and his Flickr Orchid Photo Site

 Flower Size .8 to 1.4" [2 to 3.5 cm]

-Found in the Moluccas and New Guinea at elevations of sea level to 50 meters as a miniature to medium szied, hot growing epiphyte with erect, lower half is swollen and fusiform, upper half cane-like and leafy and carrying 6 to 10, distichous, usually erect, decurved in upper half, lanceolate to ovate, thick, leathery yellow green, acute and unequal apically leaves that blooms in the fall through early winter on a 1 to several, towards the apex, erect to arching, 6 to 16" [15 to 40 cm] long, smooth, green, loosely 6 to 10 flowered inflorescence carrying fragrant flowers
+Found in the Moluccas and New Guinea at elevations of sea level to 50 meters as a miniature to medium sized, hot growing epiphyte with erect, lower half swollen and fusiform, upper half cane-like and leafy and carrying 6 to 10, distichous, usually erect, decurved in upper half, lanceolate to ovate, thick, leathery yellow green, acute and unequal apically leaves that blooms in the fall through early winter on a 1 to several, towards the apex, erect to arching, 6 to 16" [15 to 40 cm] long, smooth, green, loosely 6 to 10 flowered inflorescence carrying fragrant flowers

 Synonyms Ceratobium strepsiceros (J.J.Sm.)
 M.A.Clem. & D.L.Jones 2002